 The rocket is the vehicle where the spacecraft is launched, until it is separated into stages and once in space it leaves flight autonomy to the spacecraft being manned.
 We could say that in this case the spacecraft is the payload (the element that is transported from the rocket) and is in the last stage of the rocket (the head).
-Similarly, the rockets can transport other elements as payloads, as is the case with satellites
+Similarly, rockets can transport other elements as payloads, as satellites